 - Andrew Fletcher - keyboards

-- The '90s: This is where they hit Depeche Mode and Depeche Mode hit them, Violator was still a borderline case.
+- The '90s: This is where they hit Depeche Mode and Depeche Mode hit them, Violator was still a borderline case, given that January 1990 to September 1991 was a huge cultural gray area that bore greater resemblance to The '80s overall.

 - Ac CENT Upon The Wrong Syl LA Ble: In "Higher Love", David Gahan sings the word "infiniTY" with the stress on the last vowel.